12 Best Ticket Resale Sites You Can Join Today

 Charges – None

-SeatGeek started as a simple ticket resale site, but it has become one of the largest primary and secondary ticketing sites.
+SeatGeek started as a simple ticket resale site, but it has become one of the largest primary and secondary ticketing sites and we found out if Seatgeek is legit.
 That means that you not only get to resell your tickets, but you can also set up your own event and promote it through SeatGeek.

-Currently, tickets for a wide range of sports, music, comedy, and Broadway shows are sold on the sites.
+Currently, tickets for a wide range of sporting events, music, comedy, concert tickets, and Broadway shows are sold on the sites.
 Buyers can also select city-specific events.

 SeatGeek also doubles as a search engine where it finds the best price and seat position.
 This is after they acquired FanSnap, the initial search engine started in 2007.
 The seat position is made possible by their DealScore algorithm.